 Lentil Meatballs with Curry Sauce

 - 6-7 baby bell peppers, chopped (~1 cup)

 - 1 clove garlic, minced

-- 2 tablespoons red curry paste (make sure it is vegan as some aren’t)
+- 2 tablespoons red curry paste (double check it is vegan)

 - 1 teaspoon grated ginger root

 - 1 15 oz. can coconut milk (full fat OR lite are fine)

 - 1/2 5 oz bag spinach

 - Preheat the oven to 350 degrees Fahrenheit.